 “Vibrant and lively colors paint a ‘fun’ place image in someone’s mind,” Hakim said in an email.
 “The Taco Stand intends to recreate what it feels like to eat in Mexico at a taqueria.
 It’s casual, vibrant and fun.”

-While restaurants should look to avoid blues and purples, just about every other color – if used properly – can be incorporated to create an ideal restaurant experience.
+While most restaurants should avoid blues and purples, just about every other color – if used properly – can be incorporated to create an ideal restaurant experience.
 In the case of Just Salad, Anderson said that calming colors are ideal for a restaurant focused on a healthy lunch or dinner option.

 “Classic colors will be timeless and elegant – soft whites, grays and taupes make for a good base, and then you can add one or two fun colors as an accent for contrast,” she said.
 “We strategically use calming colors (gray and taupe interiors) to offset the ordering experience, which during the lunch rush can be hectic.”